E-T-II/TradeBuilder/README.md

 Six-Step Process Flowchart: trade builder takes basic input the user identifies from the chart using trade methodology in six steps
   1) Set the Curve on the HTF: identify high time frame supply and demand zones using the five step zoning process and using the distal lines, divides the area into thirds to define the curve; retail, equalibrium, and wholesale price ranges.
   2) Check the Trend on the Intermediary Time Frame (ITF): the user identifies the trend; Uptrend, Sideways trend, or Downtrend.
-  3) Identify Zones on the Low Time Frame (LTF) using the five-step zoning process: user inputs the proximal and distal lines of the supply and demand zones
+  3) Identify Zones on the Low Time Frame (LTF) using the five-step zoning process: user inputs the proximal and distal lines of the supply and demand zones.

-     Steps 1, 2 & 3 combined, determine the trade objective based on a Decision Matrix.
-Buy Long or Sell Short?
+     Steps 1, 2 & 3 combined, determine the trade objective whether to buy long or sell short based on a Decision Matrix.
      ******
      a) a supply zone high on the curve in a downtrend = Sell Short.